-Book Seven of the Carrigans of the Circle C Series
+Book 7 in the Carrigans of the Circle C Series

 Wren’s most perfect Christmas ever is turning into a nightmare.
 The Carrigan family is in chaos with various medical issues, no one has put up the tree or done any Christmas baking.
 The only bright spot is Harris Quinby, a ranch hand at the Circle C, who manages to be there for Wren every time her family lets her down.

 Harris Quinby has never forgotten the summer Wren spent on her grandfather’s ranch when she was fourteen and he was sixteen.
 She’d changed his life that month, and now he finally has the chance to thank her…but what if he falls in love with her instead?